kristiania/PG4200-Lab4-V26/src/main/java/assignment/README.md

 - **Unique1, Unique2, AlgAnalysis**

-- Follow the specifications in Part 1)  to implement the method **arraySortRuntime(int count, int maxsize)**
+- Follow the specifications in Part 1)  to understand the method **arraySortRuntime(int count, int maxsize)**

 - Choose a large maximum array size (maxsize) and enough number of intermediate